-The realities of life can make it seem impossible for families to effectively reduce their carbon footprint.
+The realities of life can make it seem impossible for families to reduce their carbon footprint effectively.
 Between work, school, and family obligations, who has the time?
 What’s more, where do you even begin?
 The push for more sustainable living has led to numerous innovations and improvements.
 From the foods we eat to the homes we cherish, there’s no shortage of ways to make your household more environmentally friendly.

 Don’t believe it?
 Read on to discover seven effective ways to reduce your family’s collective carbon footprint and achieve a more sustainable lifestyle going forward.

 Sustainable housing lays the foundation for a more environmentally-friendly household.
 Those currently in the market for a new home can narrow their search down to properties with sustainable living space.
 The rise of green architecture means more homes are built with energy efficiency and eco-friendliness in mind.
 Everything from the roof down to the foundation can be built utilizing more environmentally sound materials and technology.

 Major household appliances use massive amounts of energy and water to operate.
 With today’s smart technology, these machines provide the same output using a fraction of the power and water.
 Over time, this adds up to significant savings, both in terms of resources and money.
 Whether it’s the washer, dryer, furnace, or refrigerator, the key to making your household more sustainable lies with upgrading to smart-generation makes and models.

 Most families are shocked to discover how much garbage they generate in a given week.
 However, there are several effective ways to reduce this amount of waste and help the environment in the process.
 For example, use reusable containers as often as possible.
 You can also buy more whole foods since they’re sold with less packaging than processed foods.
 Lastly, it still pays to recycle as much as possible.